Making Whale Watching Count For Conservation

 Over time, information from photographic identification studies provides a wealth of information about whales and dolphins including:

 We have a photographer on board all Bremer Canyon expeditions and we supply photographs of all cetacean species to research institutions and national and international databases to contribute to building an understanding of some of the southern oceans most iconic species.
 Our guests are also invited to contribute to this important citizen science initiative by donating their photos taken on board from all of our operating locations.
-You can view the catalog of the Killer Whales of the Bremer Canyon and learn more about the research here.

 PASSIVE ACOUSTIC MONITORING